trufflesuite/truffle/docs/getting_started/testing.md

 # Advanced

 Truffle gives you access to Mocha's configuration so you can change how Mocha behaves.
-See the [advanced testing](/advanced/testing) section for more details.
+See the [project configuration](/advanced/configuration/#mocha) section for more details.